QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinematics/Modeling Rigid Body Motion.md

 # Modeling Rigid Body Motion
 Calculations following the equations outlined below, as well as their derivations rely heavily on [calculus I](!%20Calculus%20I%20Learning%20Overview) and make heavy use of [first order differential equations](First%20Order%20Ordinary%20Differential%20Equations).
 This note can be seen as a continuation on the note _[[Modeling Particle Motion]]_.
 ## Rigid Body Motion
 Rigid body motion is an expansion on the fundamentals of [particle motion](Modeling%20Particle%20Motion).
 Because there are multiple particles in a body however, we may see parts of the body translate at a different rate.
 If the bottom of the body moves slower than the top, or even in the opposite direction we perceive the rigid body as rotating.
 We thus see an [angular velocity](Angular%20Velocity) and an [angular acceleration](Angular%20Acceleration).
 It is important to note that I will be using $\vec{\textbf{r}}$ instead of $\vec{\textbf{s}}$  to denote distances.
-This is because $\bf{\vec{s}}$ is supposed to denote a *displacement*, and is therefore suited well to particle motion, while $\bf\vec{r}$ denotes any *distance*, but in particular a radii, making it more intuitive for use with rotations, the differentiating factor between rigid bodies and particles.
+This is because $\bf{\vec{s}}$ is supposed to denote a *displacement*, and is therefore suited well to particle motion, while $\bf\vec{r}$ denotes any *distance*, but in particular a radii, making it more intuitive for use with rotations, the differentiating factor between rigid bodies and particles.<br>Rigid bodies are assumed to be **non-flexible**.
 ### Angular Velocity
 For an object that is rotating at an angle $\theta$ we can construct the [angular velocity](Angular%20Velocity) much in the same way that we did for translation of *particles*.
 $$